Last Quarter Moon

 Last Quarter in Scorpio

 Last Quarter on .
-Illuminated surface of the Moon is 48% and getting smaller.
-Lunar cycle is 22 days old.
+The illuminated surface of the moon is 48% and getting smaller.
+The lunar cycle is 22 days old.

 * The exact date and time of this Last Quarter phase is on 2 February 2005 at 07:27 UTC.